From BR Bullpen

 Biographical Information

 Yi-Chuan Lin was the first position player to be named Rookie of the Year and MVP in the Chinese Professional Baseball League the same year.
-He then became the first position player to be named a two-time MVP four seasons later.
+He then became the first position player to be named a two-time MVP four seasons later and won his third MVP in 2014, the first player to win that many.

 Lin debuted for the Taiwan national team in the 2005 Asian Championship, which he led in home runs.
 He hit .250/.294/.313 as a part-time third sacker in the 2005 Baseball World Cup.
 In the 2006 Intercontinental Cup, he hit .135/.158/.162 as the starting third baseman for Taiwan.
 He batted .306/.342/.500 in the 2007 World Port Tournament - he tied Sidney de Jong for fifth in the tournament in home runs (2), tied Yosvani Peraza for 6th in runs (6) and was 6th in RBI (5).
 His offensive production was similar to the USA's third baseman, top prospect Pedro Alvarez.
 He helped Taiwan win a Silver Medal.
 In the 2007 Baseball World Cup, Lin went 0 for 1 as the backup third baseman to Tai-Shan Chang.